alpacanetworks/alpacon-cli/README.md

-  note        Manage and view server notes package     Commands to manage and interact with packages server      Commands to manage and interact with servers user        Manage User resources version     Displays the current CLI version. websh       Open a websh terminal for a server
+  note        Manage and view server notes package     Commands to manage and interact with packages server      Commands to manage and interact with servers token       Commands to manage api tokens user        Manage User resources version     Displays the current CLI version. websh       Open a websh terminal or execute a command on a server
 ```
 ### Examples of Use Cases

 #### Server Management